Art-of-WiFi/UniFi-API-client/README.md

 - get_last_results_raw()
 - get_last_error_message()

-Please refer to the source code for more details on each function/method and their parameters.
+Please refer to the source code for more details on the functions/methods and their parameters.

 ## Requirements

 - a web server with PHP and cURL modules installed (tested on apache2 with PHP Version 5.6.1 and cURL 7.42.1)
-- network connectivity between this web server and the server and port (normally TCP port 8443) where the UniFi controller is running
+- network connectivity between this web server and the server and port (normally TCP port 8443) where the UniFi Controller is running

 ## Installation ##